Suzuki Vitara review - Interior, design and technology

 The chunky styling focuses on sharp lines and striking details.
-It’s a solid-looking SUV, with a bright two-bar grille that connects the headlights.
-There’s a silver skid plate insert lower down in the bumper, and while this might be more cosmetic than functional, it gives the Suzuki a rugged look.
-The bright LED running lights sit either side of the foglights in angular recesses that accentuate the car’s width.
+It’s a solid-looking SUV, with a bright chromed grille that connects the headlights, while the bright LED running lights sit either side of the foglights in angular recesses that accentuate the car’s width.

 Other design details such as the fake vents at the edges of the bonnet and the muscular lines that flow back along the doors and up over the rear wheels add a dash of sportiness.
-Metallic paint is available for around £430, but if you want a contrasting black roof it’ll cost an extra £370.
+Metallic paint is available for £535, but if you want a contrasting black roof it’ll cost an extra £300 on top of that.

 Inside, the interior design is lifted by a large central clock and a smart, seven-inch touchscreen that’s standard on mid-grade trims and above.
 The instrument cluster is simple and easy to read, while a strip of plastic that stretches across the dash can be ordered in a variety of colours and textures.

 If you want to customise the interior even further, you can spec the rings surrounding the air vents in different colours, as well as the plastic trim around the gearlever.
 It all helps give an even more vibrant feel – and the Vitara’s cabin needs it.